buunguyen/promise/README.md

 promise
 =======
 A+ promise implementation that is described in this [article](url).
-The file `promise.js` is the one discussed in the article.
-For the sake of simplicity, it implements most of A+, except for the compatibility requirement with other promise libraries (section 2.3.3).
-For a full implementation of A+, look at `promise.full.js`.
+The file `promise.js` is the one discussed in the article, it implements most of A+, except for the compatibility requirement with other promise libraries (section 2.3.3).
+For the full implementation of A+, look at `promise.full.js`.

 #### Usage:
 ```javascript